 Natalie has appeared before all levels of Court in Ontario, including the Court of Appeal for Ontario, and the Supreme Court of Canada.
 She served as co-counsel to the Chamber of Commerce in Christine DeJong Medicine Corporation v.
 DBDC Spadina Inc., 2019 SCC 30, a leading case on corporate liability for wrongdoing of their officers and directors.
 In that case, the Supreme Court of Canada expressly adopted the Chamber of Commerce’s proposed clarification to the Canadian Dredge & Dock Co. v.
 The Queen, 1 S.C.R.
 662 criteria for attributing criminal and civil liability to corporations.

 Natalie was called to the bar in 2018.
-She is a member of the Law Society of Ontario, the Ontario Bar Association, the Canadian Bar Association, the Criminal Lawyers’ Association, and the Advocates’ Society.
-Natalie will serve as Member-at-Large for the Criminal Law Practice Group at the Advocates’ Society for the 2022-2023 term.
+She is a member of the Law Society of Ontario, the Ontario Bar Association, the Canadian Bar Association, the Criminal Lawyers’ Association, the Women’s White Collar Defense Association, and the Advocates’ Society.
+Natalie is currently serving as Member-at-Large for the Criminal Law Practice Group at the Advocates’ Society for the 2022-2023 term.

-- v.
+- R. v.
 MacMillan, 2021 ONSC 5014; R. v.
-MacMillan, 2021 ONSC 7498 – exclusion of statements at the border under the Charter for violation of right to counsel; acquittal on importing charge
+MacMillan, 2021 ONSC 7498 – lead counsel for the successful accused; exclusion of statements at the border under the Charter for violation of right to counsel; acquittal on importing charge

 - College of Physicians and Surgeons of Ontario v.
-Fagbemigun, 2021 ONCPSD 23 – exclusion of personal data obtained during medical office search under the Charter for unreasonable search and seizure
+Fagbemigun, 2021 ONCPSD 23 – counsel for the physician; exclusion of personal data obtained during medical office search under the Charter for unreasonable search and seizure

 - Christine DeJong Medicine Corporation v.
-DBDC Spadina Inc., 2019 SCC 30 – adoption of clarification by intervener limiting the scope of when corporations are liable for civil wrongdoing of directors and officers
+DBDC Spadina Inc., 2019 SCC 30 – counsel for the intervener; adoption of clarification by intervener limiting the scope of when corporations are liable for civil wrongdoing of directors and officers

 - Alan D. Gold and Natalie V. Kolos, “The Reverse Onus in Regulatory Offences: An Unconstitutional Historical Anomaly”, CanLII Authors Program, 2022 CanLIIDocs 37